henriale/ed-game/README.md

 ### Quick start ###

   * Clone or download the repository contents
-  * The repository contains a precompiled version of the library for Linux 64 bits (compiled on Mint 17.1), Windows and OSX (Compiled on Mavericks).
+  * The repository contains a precompiled version of the library for Linux 64 bits (compiled on Debian 9), Windows 10 and macOS (Compiled on Sierra).
   * Examples can be found in the "examples" directory.
 Each has corresponding project files.
   * In order to rebuild the library, the "build" directory contains build files (projects) for Code::Blocks and QtCreator.
 Each directory also has a README file.